ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 permanently civilized and enlightened -;
 when their mothers are not, to a good
 degree, qualified to diischarge the duties
-of the home work of education.
+of the home work of education.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_cootiestark_ver01:data:sn84026897:00237288282:1851120401:0146/pct:83.502387,61.664125,15.975537,15.269005/!600,600/0/default.jpg"/>
 </td>